 n When the pile no longer moves

-Note: If the resulting pile cutoff length after driving will be greater than 3 meters (10 feet), contact the Office of Construction for review of driven pile length.
+Note: If the resulting pile cutoff length after driving will be greater than 10 feet, contact the Office of Construction and Materials for review of driven pile length.

 C. Bearing is Not Achieved

 When design bearing is not achieved, first check to be sure you have the correct equipment and driving graph.
 Then call the Office of Construction and Materials after a retap has been completed.
 When calling have the following information available:

 n Bearing values of surrounding pile

 n Bearing values achieved during production driving as well as bearing value after retap

 Refer to the Flow Sheet in Appendix 11‑2 for information on evaluation of low bearing pile.